submariner-io/submariner-website/src/content/contributing/code-review/_index.en.md

 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs how

+### Dismiss reviews after substantial changes

+If a PR is substantially changed after a code review, the author should dismiss the stale reviews.

+With the current GitHub configuration, reviews are not automatically dismissed when PRs are updated.
+This is to cause less drag for the typical cases, like minor merge conflicts.
+As Submariner grows, it might make sense to trade this low-drag solution for one where only exactly the reviewed code can be merged.

 [kube code review guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/contributing.md#code-review
 [merge commits]: https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md#4-keep-your-branch-in-sync
 [squashing]: https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md#squash-commits